Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 series = []
 +++

 I had so many issues with my old small 3D printer I decided it was time to upgrade.
 I spent more time on fixing issues then printing and it got frustrating really fast so here we are.
 I bought a Formbot kit in the end of January.
 It has been sitting in it's box for a bit more then a month but this week was finally that week.
 This post will be a list of issues I found with the build, where the instructions simply were wrong or where I found it to be hard to follow.
 But to put this into context this build has for the most part been a lot of fun and of several hundred pages of documentations there are a few where things got unclear.
 The Voron team both surprise me of how well put together this is and inspire me.
 Vivedino (the company behind the formbot kit) has put together an amazing kit, I just wish they spent a few hours on the documentation.

+## Thanks to
-With that said let's begin, but first things first.
+First things first.
 Credit where credit is due.
-This build would not have gone as well as it did if it wasn't for the amazing helt of people on the Voron and Formbot Discord (do note most problems I could solve by just searching in the discord channels, please try this first).
+This build would not have gone as well as it did if it wasn't for the amazing helt of people on the Voron, Formbot and Mellow 3D Discord (do note most problems I could solve by just searching in the discord channels, please try this first).
 Here's a list of people I would like to thank:

 Formbot Discord:
 - cashmoney